xbmc/repo-plugins/plugin.audio.qobuz/README.md

-This is a Qobuz plugin for XBMC
+This is a Qobuz plugin for Kodi
 -------------------------------
-It enables access to Qobuz music streaming service directly from XBMC (http://xbmc.org)
+It enables access to Qobuz music streaming service directly from Kodi (http://kodi.tv)

 Main Features:
 --------------